-Welcome to Days of Caring 2023 – Celebrating 29 Years!
+Welcome to Days of Caring 2024 – Celebrating 40 Years!

-May and September 2023
+May and September 2024

-Days of Caring is a special multi-day service event where volunteers lend a hand to help local nonprofit agencies and other social service-based organizations.
+Days of Caring is a special, multi-day service event where volunteers lend a hand to help local nonprofit agencies and other social service-based organizations.
 United Way of Hancock County matches volunteer teams from local companies and service organizations with projects submitted by agencies for help.
-The volunteers then head out in force to complete projects such as landscaping, organizing, painting, planning an event, cleaning, construction – whatever is needed.
+The volunteers then head out in force to complete projects such as landscaping, organizing, painting, planning an event, cleaning, construction — whatever is needed.

 Thank You

-We heartfully thank our Spring 2022 sponsors: Blanchard Valley Health System, Marathon Petroleum Corp., City Apparel, Freudenberg-NOK Sealing Technologies, and LaRiche Chevrolet Cadillac.
+We heartfully thank our Spring 2023 sponsors: Marathon Petroleum Corp., City Apparel + Merch, Freudenberg-NOK Sealing Technologies, Whirlpool Corp., and LaRiche Chevrolet Cadillac.

 Fall Days of Caring: Sept.
-18-20, 2023
+16-18, 2024

 Get Started